scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 SunPy has benefited greatly from summer of code schemes.
 During its first two years (2011, 2012), SunPy participated on the `ESA Summer of Code In Space <http://sophia.estec.esa.int/socis2012/>`_ (SOCIS).
 This program is inspired by `Google Summer Of Code <https://developers.google.com/open-source/soc/>`_ (GSOC) and aims to raise the awareness of open source projects related to space, promote the `European Space Agency <http://www.esa.int/>`_ and to improve the existing space-related open-source software.
-VSO implementation, and the first graphical user interface (GUI) were developed during these two summer programs.
+The VSO implementation, and the first graphical user interface (GUI) were developed during these two summer programs.
 In 2013 SunPy is also taking part in GSOC under the umbrella of the `Python Software Foundation <http://www.python.org/psf/>`_ (PSF).
 We are looking forward to the advances this will bring to the capabilities and reach of the project through the work of our two students.